Ronniesingh4/Ronniesingh4/README.md

-- 👋 Hi, I’m @Ronniesingh4
+- 👋 Hi, I’m web developer
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programming
+- 🌱 I am working as freelancer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...